-At least two general predictions have been proposed on the impacts of competitive interactions between invasive and resident species based on the idea that coevolution of competing species contributes to long-term coexistence (Lankau, 2009; 2011; Faillace & Morin, 2016).
+At least two general predictions have been proposed on the impacts of competitive interactions between invasive and resident species, based on the idea that coevolution of competing species contributes to long-term coexistence (Lankau, 2009; 2011; Faillace & Morin, 2016).
 A first prediction is the existence of an initial competitive asymmetry when two generalists, related, invasive and resident species first come into contact.
 The species have not had the opportunity to coevolve and mitigate their reciprocal impacts (for example, through some form of niche specialization or character displacement; Freckleton & Watkinson, 2001), so that one of the two may often largely dominate the other on the most abundant resource, an interaction more asymmetrical than would be expected in a pair of long-term sympatric competitors.
 However, among all possible candidate invaders, those that are competitively superior to the resident will invade with a greater probability (the ‘invasion filter’: David et al., 2017; Graiger et al., 2019).
-As a result, we might expect that successful invaders will often be largely dominant over their related competitors, possibly restricting them to marginal resources or niches that they are unable to exploit themselves (Lagos et al., 2017).
+As a result, we might expect that successful invaders will often be largely dominant over related residents, possibly restricting them to marginal resources or niches that they are unable to exploit themselves (Lagos et al., 2017).
 The second prediction, which is a consequence of this initial asymmetry, is that the strongest selection pressure is expected to bear mostly (though not exclusively; see Jones & Gomulkiewicz, 2012) on the resident species.
-Two evolutionary trajectories can then be envisaged: (i) to evolve to resist competition, for example to become more competitive on the resource occupied by the invasive species (Germain et al., 2020); (ii) to evolve to avoid competition, through ressource shift and character displacement (Pfennig & Pfennig, 2009).
+Two evolutionary trajectories can then be envisaged: (i) the resident species evolves to resist competition, becoming more competitive on the resource occupied by the invasive species (Germain et al., 2020); (ii) it evolves to avoid competition, through ressource shift and character displacement (Pfennig & Pfennig, 2009).
 These two possible evolutionary trajectories (resistance and avoidance) can also be related to the two broad mechanisms, equalizing and stabilizing, promoting species coexistence in Chesson’s theory (Chesson, 2000).
-Equalizing mechanisms tend to reduce average fitness differences between species within their common environment, while stabilizing mechanisms are present when intraspecific competition exceeds interspecific competition, e.g. because species specialized on different resource ranges, resulting in negative frequency-dependence and preventing competitive exclusion.
-Interestingly, resisting and avoiding competition may require different sets of traits in trade-off with each other, or different values of the same trait, suggesting disruptive selection towards either traits promoting tolerance, or traits promoting avoidance.
+Equalizing mechanisms tend to reduce average fitness differences between species within their common environment, while stabilizing mechanisms are present when intraspecific competition exceeds interspecific competition, e.g., because species specialize on different resource ranges, resulting in negative frequency-dependence and preventing competitive exclusion.
+Interestingly, resisting and avoiding competition may require different sets of traits in trade-off with each other, or different values of the same trait, suggesting disruptive selection towards traits promoting either tolerance, or avoidance.
 The direction taken by the evolutionary response partly depends on the initial asymmetry (Jones & Gomulkiewicz, 2012).
 Under a very asymmetrical interaction (invasive very dominant), the probability of resistance is low and the most likely response will be avoidance, while a small initial asymmetry would increase the probability to evolve resistance (Huang et al., 2018; Germain et al., 2020).